 Skilled Nursing or Rehabilitation Facilities are the appropriate elder care option when someone is experiencing an acute illness, recovery from a fall, surgery or injury, recent discharge from a hospital, or someone who meets the needs for Medi-Cal or Medicare funded skilled nursing admission.
 The skilled nursing facility, licensed by the California Department of Public Health, provides meals and help with activities of daily living, along with medical care including physician care, nursing care, physical, occupational or speech therapy.
 Skilled nursing admission is most often limited to less than 100 days, but can be more and even is a permanent elder care option for seniors who are unable to afford assisted living or homecare options.

 Adult day care is an elder care option for an adult who has support at home overnight, but who may benefit from extra activities during the day such as exercise, arts, crafts, medication management, companionship and meals.
 It is not usually funded by health insurance, but adult day care is often subsidized by government agencies or private foundations to keep the daily costs lower.
-This elder care option includes and assessment and screening before the client is admitted.
+This elder care option includes and evaluation and screening before the client is admitted.
 It may be a good solution for a younger couple where one spouse has Alzheimer’s/dementia and the other is still in the workforce.

 In home care services fall into three groups, traditional and Medicare Certified home health care, private duty nursing and non-medical homecare or caregiving/personal care attendant services.